Anti-BDS laws: Texas

-On May 2, 2017, Texas Governor Greg Abbott signed HB 89 into law which came into effect on September 1, 2017.
+On 2 May 2017, Texas Governor Greg Abbott signed HB 89 into law which came into effect on 1 September 2017.
 The law prohibits the state from contracting with businesses unwilling to pledge that they will not boycott Israel.
 It also requires Texas to develop a blacklist of for-profit entities that boycott Israel so that it can divest its pension funds from those entities.
-The United States District Court for the Western District of Texas Austin division in the case Amawi v.
+The United States District Court for the Western District of Texas, Austin division, in the case Amawi v.
 Pflugerville Independent School District ruled that the law was unconstitutional.

 The law came under fire in October 2017 from both Democrats and Republicans as Dickinson, Texas required Hurricane Harvey victims who applied for disaster relief funds to promise not to boycott Israel.
 Dickinson's mayor, Julie Masters, said that the requirement was a consequence of the law but Phil King who had authored the law said the city had misunderstood it.
 The Dickinson City Council eventually removed the anti-Israel boycott clause from the disaster relief application.

 Wisconsin

 In 2017, two bills were introduced into Wisconsin's legislature: SB 450 and AB 553.
 They require entities contracting with the state to certify that they are not boycotting Israel.
-On October 27, 2017, governor Scott Walker also signed an executive order asserting that state agencies have the right to terminate existing contracts with entities that boycott Israel.
+On 27 October 2017, governor Scott Walker also signed an executive order asserting that state agencies have the right to terminate existing contracts with entities that boycott Israel.

 Virginia

-On March 9, 2016, The Virginia House of Delegates passed a resolution condemning the BDS movement, the day after the Virginia Senate passed the same resolution.
-The resolution calls for a two-state solution and opposes "all attempts to economically and politically isolate Israel within the international arena, including promotion of economic, cultural, and academic boycotts, and all efforts to assault the legitimacy of the State of Israel as the sovereign homeland of the Jewish people.”
+On 9 March 2016, the Virginia House of Delegates passed a resolution condemning the BDS movement, the day after the Virginia Senate passed the same resolution.
+The resolution calls for a two-state solution and opposes "all attempts to economically and politically isolate Israel within the international arena, including promotion of economic, cultural, and academic boycotts, and all efforts to assault the legitimacy of the State of Israel as the sovereign homeland of the Jewish people".

 Summary of US legal situation

 The following table summarizes the legal situation in states with anti-BDS laws.
-The columns denote the following; the Certification column denotes whether the state requires some or all of its contractors to certify that they are not boycotting Israel, the Blacklist column whether the state maintains a blacklist of entities that boycott Israel that state funds must divest from, and the IHRA column denotes whether the state has adopted IHRA's Working Definition of Antisemitism.
-The definition could imply that boycotting Israel is a form of Antisemitism.
+The columns denote the following: the Certification column denotes whether the state requires some or all of its contractors to certify that they are not boycotting Israel, the Blacklist column whether the state maintains a blacklist of entities that boycott Israel that state funds must divest from, and the IHRA column denotes whether the state has adopted IHRA's Working Definition of Antisemitism.
+The definition could imply that boycotting Israel is a form of antisemitism.